Call Me by Your Name (film): Adaptation

 The film differs from its source material in several ways.
 The novel is written in flashback, from Elio's perspective.
-The filmmakers set the movie entirely in 1983 to help the audience understand the characters, believing that this approach would allow them to remain true to the spirit of the book.
+The filmmakers set the movie entirely in 1983 to help the audience understand the characters, believing this approach would allow them to remain true to the book's spirit.
 The setting was changed from Bordighera to the countryside of Crema, where Guadagnino lives.
-The town square selected for filming differed from the one Aciman had pictured in his novel, which in his vision was "far smaller and stood high on a hill overlooking a windswept Mediterranean".
-The arid climate and "spookily deserted" landscape in Crema suggested to him that the film would not correspond to the novel.
-The director also changed the year of the events from 1987 to 1983.
-In his words, Guadagnino chose "the year—in Italy at least—where the '70s are killed, when everything that was great about the '70s is definitely shut down," but also a time when the characters could be "in a way untouched by the corruption of the '80s—in the U.S., [Ronald] Reagan, and in the UK, [Margaret] Thatcher".
+The town square selected for filming differed from the one in the novel, which in Aciman's vision was "far smaller and stood high on a hill overlooking a windswept Mediterranean".
+Crema's arid climate and "spookily deserted" landscape suggested to him that the film would not correspond to the novel.
+Guadagnino also changed the year of the events from 1987 to 1983.
+In his words, Guadagnino chose "the year—in Italy at least—where the '70s are killed, when everything that was great about the '70s is definitely shut down", but also a time when the characters could be "in a way untouched by the corruption of the '80s—in the U.S., Reagan, and in the UK, Thatcher".

 Guadagnino was tempted to remove the scene in which Elio masturbates into a pitted peach, finding it too explicit.
-Chalamet was also nervous about the scene, describing it as "a metamorphosis of some of the strongest ideas in the movie" and the key to illuminating the character's "overabundant sexual energy".
+Chalamet was also nervous about the scene, calling it "a metamorphosis of some of the strongest ideas in the movie" and the key to illuminating the character's "overabundant sexual energy".
 Both Guadagnino and Chalamet believed it was implausible to masturbate with a peach, but each independently tested the method.
-To their surprise, it worked, so Guadagnino shot the scene and ultimately included it in the film.
-A scene featuring Elio and Oliver dancing enthusiastically to The Psychedelic Furs song "Love My Way" in a small bar is not drawn from the book.
-It was inspired by Jonathan Demme's Something Wild (1986), and Guadagnino's experience of dancing by himself when he was young.
-Ivory altered Mr. Perlman's profession from a classics scholar to "an art historian/archeologist type", a decision that Aciman described as "perfect" and "more visual, [...] more exciting, as opposed to what a scholar does at his desk".
+To their surprise, it worked, so Guadagnino shot the scene and included it in the film.
+A scene featuring Elio and Oliver dancing enthusiastically to The Psychedelic Furs song "Love My Way" in a small bar is not from the book.
+It was inspired by Jonathan Demme's Something Wild (1986) and Guadagnino's experience of dancing by himself when he was young.
+Ivory altered Mr. Perlman's profession from a classics scholar to "an art historian/archeologist type", a decision Aciman called "perfect" and "more visual, [...] more exciting, as opposed to what a scholar does at his desk".